Operation Compass – Commonwealth Armoured Cars

 Tiger I

-Rightly feared by the Allies, the Tiger I is a formidable heavy tank.
+The Tiger I is a formidable heavy tank.
 Armed with an 88L56 gun, the Tiger can pick off enemy armour from long range and its heavy armour provides excellent protection against anti-tank weapons and artillery.
 Prone to breaking down when it makes double or triple moves, the Tiger is best moved slowly.

 Training: Regular